 Specialists at Agility’s Pharma and Nutrition Competence Centers in Basel are well-acquainted with the specific requirements of temperature-controlled transportation, as well as cold-chain solutions for pharmaceutical and perishable products.

-In addition to providing logistics solutions for the chemical, machinery and trade sectors, Agility Switzerland also focuses on trade lanes serving the Middle East and Latin America.
+In addition to logistics solutions in the pharmaceutical and nutrition sectors, Agility offers industry-specific services for the chemical, machinery and retail sectors.
+Agility Switzerland concentrates on all major trade lanes as well as emerging markets such as the Middle East and Latin America.

 Network of Fairs & Events Experts

 Experts combine local knowledge with global presence.
 End-to-end consulting and planning of any exhibition project.
 Agility Switzerland is a member of the International Exhibition Logistics Association (IELA).

 Powered by Technology